-Yes, the legislator's job is to represent you.
+Yes!
+The legislator's job is to represent you.
 You should be courteous and to the point, but do not be afraid to take a stand or be firm.
 Legislators often know less than you do on your subject; they rely on their constituents to alert them to issues affecting their communities.
 Also, take the time to thank the legislator for his/her support on previous legislation that addressed the needs of community health centers.
-Keeping the meeting positive helps the legislator to hear you.